danielpetho/fancy/CONTRIBUTING.md

 2. Create the component inside the chosen folder.
 Make sure to use the correct [tech stack](./ACCEPTANCE_CRITERIA.md#stack).
 Comments are appreciated, but not required.
 3. If you're using new dependencies, feel free to install them in the `package.json` file.
 4. If you're using new hooks, please add them to the `src/hooks` directory.
+5. If you're using new utilities, please add them to the `src/utils` directory, unless you want them in the same file as the component.
+6. When importing hooks and utilities, always use the `@/hooks` and `@/utils` path aliases (e.g. `import { useHook } from "@/hooks/use-hook"`).
+This is crucial because the registry build script looks for these specific import paths in the source code to determine which files and dependencies to include in the generated registry.
+Without the correct import paths, the CLI installation won't work properly.

+Some things cannot be fetched from the source file, such as:
+ - The component's tailwind config, if applicable.
+ - The component's dev dependencies (eg. types for matter-js), if applicable.
+ - The component's additional dependencies, which aren't listed in the source file of the component, but are required for the component to work properly.

+Therefore, you need to add these config in a .json file with the same name as the component, next to the component .tsx file.
+The schema for this json is defined the [registry schema file](./src/fancy/schema.ts).
+Please, refer to [this example](./src/fancy/components/blocks/circling-elements.json) (additional tailwind config) and [this example](./src/fancy/components/text/gravity.json) (additional dependencies) for reference.

 ### 2. Component demo(s)